ptakopysk/mgrnalej/README.md

    Run the program as:

        ./max.bin < input.txt
-<!..
-1. **kbest**: Write out the K largest ones
-    * For small K, it is OK to use a solution in O(NK) with an array
-    * For a potentially large K, this should be done with a HEAP ..>
 1. **bubble**: Sort the list in an ARRAY using something simple (bubble sort?)
 1. **matrix**: Read in a 10x10 matrix (fromer from the first 100 numbers of the input), write it out, transpose it, and write it out.
 1. **insert**: Sort the list in a LINKED LIST using something simple (insertion sort?)